philippschmitt/Teensy-Microcontroller-Convolutional-Neural-Network/README.md

 # Physical Neural Net
-A working implementation of a convolutional neural network written in Arduino C for Teensy 3.6
+A working implementation of a convolutional neural network written in Arduino C for Teensy 3.6.
+Thanks to https://github.com/Atcold for explaining the math to me!

 ## Architecture:
 ```